The Simons Institute for the Theory of Computing offers numerous ways for scientists to participate in the life of the

 Propose a Program: Proposals for programs are solicited from the worldwide theoretical CS community and may be submitted at any time; proposals are reviewed twice a year.
 To propose a program, see our current Call for Proposals or contact Associate Director Peter Bartlett.

-Join a Program: Researchers who would like to join one of our scheduled programs should contact the Program Organizers as early as possible at the email address provided on the relevant program page.
+Join a Program: Researchers who would like to join one of our scheduled programs should contact the program organizers as early as possible at the email address provided on the relevant program page.
+Alternatively, researchers may apply to become long-term visitors.
 Junior researchers may also apply to become a Research Fellow at the Simons Institute.

 Attend a Workshop: You may register to participate in one of our free-standing workshops or in a workshop attached to a particular program.
 A list of upcoming workshops may be found here.
 Self-registration for workshops generally becomes available approximately ten weeks in advance on the workshop's web page, which also contains a contact email address for the workshop organizers.

 Attend a Conference: The Institute periodically hosts major events, such as the IEEE Symposium on the Foundations of Computer Science (FOCS).

 Attend Lectures and Seminars: The Institute hosts numerous lectures and seminars, including Richard M. Karp Distinguished Lectures intended for a broad scientific audience and specialist seminars associated with particular programs.
 These activities are open to the public.
 See our calendar for a list of all upcoming events at the Institute.
 You may sign up to receive email announcements for events associated with a current program on that program's web page.